Give Up Singing?

 Which leads me to the thought — ridiculous but recurrent — that I’m just not a rockstar anymore, not even an inchoate one: I missed my chance!
 (I’m not a karate master either, and never will be, but I hadn’t banked on being one either.)
 No doubt it’s positive to have this egoism beaten out of me, especially if I’m one day going to “be a novelist” again — the role I defaulted to the last time my rock dreams were dashed at age 20.
 (I tell myself Robert Walser originally wanted to be an actor, not a writer; then I remember he died a pauper, in an asylum.)

 God, I’m sick of these morbid trains of thought!
-But until I can get my health in order (and really it hasn’t been so, to my satisfaction, since I hurt my hamstring at karate two years ago) they’re a fact of life, I think.
+But until I can get my health in order (and really it hasn’t been so, to my satisfaction, since I hurt my left hamstring and thus discovered my chronic lumbar problem at karate two years ago) they’re a fact of life, I think.
 And probably the biggest single challenge to my health lately is sitting at the computer.
 Which makes me realise, maybe I just can’t be both a writer and a home-recordist.
 If I write a novel, I don’t make an album, not by myself anyway.
 I go out and jam, or perform, or do something active.
 I get fit again, or it’s downhill from here.

 I think of a line in my novel Liadhen, which I wrote at age 19: “It’s like a tower, and you climb it, but it gets smaller as you go up — ” (the character, a frustrated artist, was describing ambition and growing older) “ — you have to leave so much of yourself behind.”
 (I’m paraphrasing; I can’t quote my own books from memory.)